cyclone-6/scripts/README.md

 ## wizzodice.sh:

 Bash script that rolls a number of polyhedral dice and displays the rolls, the sum of each roll by die type and the sum of all the die type.
-Die rolls allow for modifiers (ie 4d6+2), developed to help in TTRPG and strategic wargames.
+Die rolls allow for modifiers (ie 4d6+2), developed to help in TTRPG and strategic wargames. (_see screenshot_)

 ## Backup Scripts for DAR